mediassumani/ShazamLite/README.md

 ```
-* Request for decoding  JSON of type dictionary.
-See example  <a href="https://jsonplaceholder.typicode.com/todos/1">here</a>.
+* Request for decoding  JSON of type array.
+See example  <a href="https://jsonplaceholder.typicode.com/todos">here</a>.

 ``` Swift